CDAC-lab/leap-ai.info/content/_index.en.md

 ## La Trobe Energy AI Platform (LEAP)

 LEAP (La Trobe Energy AI Platform) is La Trobe University’s flagship Artificial Intelligence project for achieving net zero carbon emissions by 2029.
-LEAP harnesses the power of Predictive, Explainable, Generative and Causal AI to process, extract and analyse a billion data points to generate actionable insights that inform human decision-making for net zero emissions, cost-effective energy management and space utilisation.
+LEAP harnesses the power of Predictive, Explainable, Generative and Causal AI to process, extract and analyse a billion data points to generate actionable insights that inform human decision-making for net zero emissions, cost-effective energy management and optimised space utilisation.

 ## Core Capabilities of LEAP: